FEATURES

 Please refer to the user manual for more information: How to Run CARTA.

-Please refer to the release note for feature highlights.
+Please refer to the release note and feature highlights.

 Known critical bugs: frontend, backend, controller